Initiative launched to stop relaxation of Swiss arms exports

 Campaigners have started collecting signatures for a people’s initiative to prevent the Swiss government from relaxing rules for exporting arms to conflict-ridden states.

-The Federal Chancellery published the initiative text in the Federal Gazette on Tuesday.
-The campaigners now have until June 11, 2020 to collect 100,000 signatures to try to force a vote on the issue.
+The Federal Chancellery published the initiative text on Tuesday, officially launching the 18-month collection period.
+The campaigners now have until June 11, 2020 to gather at least 100,000 signatures to try to force a nationwide vote on the issue.

 Their initiative, entitled "Against arms exports in countries in civil war"external link, aims to limit the sale of war materials.
-It follows the Federal Council's announcement in June of the easing of export restrictions, which would have allowed Swiss companies to sell weapons to countries as long as the arms were not used in an internal civil war.
+It follows the government's announcement in June of the easing of export restrictions, which would have allowed Swiss companies to sell weapons to countries as long as the arms were not used in an internal civil war.

 + Swiss arms exports to conflict nations